rcalfredson/nBLAST4Py/README.md

 4. Inspect results.
     - The search script outputs a JSON file assigning a score to each target neuron in the target database, with a higher score implying a better match with the query neuron.
     - For Hemibrain search:
       - Use the flag `--visualComp` to obtain 3D plots superimposing the query and target skeletons along with 3D anantomical landmarks.
-As noted above, using this feature requires an R installation.
+As noted above, using this feature requires an R installation, and contains landmarks specific to the `JRC2018F` template.
       - Alternatively, visit Hemibrain's [neuPrintExplorer](https://neuprint.janelia.org/?dataset=hemibrain:v1.0.1&qt=findneurons).
         - Click the search icon (magnifying glass) in the left-hand sidebar, and copy and paste the numeric ID of a skeleton from the results file (e.g., 204962969); click on the result that appears under the header "Body IDs," of which there should be only one.
         - In the table of results, click the small eye icon beside the neuron ID and two visualizers will appear: Neuroglancer, which superimposes the skeleton and synapses of the neuron against the raw Hemibrain image data, and a simple skeleton viewer.
 The former is essential to determine whether the target neuron is located in the expected region of the brain.